DuyguTuncer/FinalProject/README.md

 According to number of the likes a trail received, most rated top three trails are going to be determined for users review.

-Users can also check the wather condition to see that if it is a great day for a ride.
+Users can also check the weather condition to see that if it is a great day for a ride.
 OpenWeatherMap's API is used for that purpose.

 Last but not least, users can communicate with each other and invite other users for a ride with the chat function that is built with React/Socket.IO.